MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-connect-to-microsoft-sustainability-calculator.md

 Efficiencies associated with Microsoft cloud services include far more than improved PUE.
 While Microsoft datacenters strive to optimize PUE, the primary efficiency improvements come from IT operational efficiency (dynamic provisioning, multitenancy, server utilization) and IT equipment efficiency (tailoring hardware to services ensuring more energy goes towards useful output), in addition to datacenter infrastructure efficiency (PUE improvements).
 Our [2018 study](https://blogs.microsoft.com/on-the-issues/2018/05/17/microsoft-cloud-delivers-when-it-comes-to-energy-efficiency-and-carbon-emission-reductions-study-finds/) quantifies these savings compared to a range of on-premises alternatives ranging from low-efficiency to high-efficiency datacenters.
 These findings are used to estimate the energy use required for a corresponding on-premises datacenter to provide the same services that each customer consumes on the Microsoft cloud.

 **What is the assumed energy mix for the on-premises infrastructure?
 By default, the Microsoft Sustainability Calculator estimates on-premises emissions based on the mix of renewables and non-renewables on the grid.
 It is assumed that the on-premises datacenter would be located on the same grid as Microsoft’s datacenters.
-However, for customers who purchase renewable electricity *in addition to* what’s on the grid (e.g., through Power Purchase Agreements), users can select the percentage of renewable electricity, and the Microsoft Sustainability Calculator will adjust on-premises emissions accordingly.
+However, for customers who purchase renewable electricity *in addition to* what’s on the grid (for example, through Power Purchase Agreements), users can select the percentage of renewable electricity, and the Microsoft Sustainability Calculator will adjust on-premises emissions accordingly.

 **When should I choose Low, Medium, or High for the efficiency of the on-premises infrastructure?**
 Users should select the efficiency most representative of the on-premises deployment they would like to compare against, based on the equipment and datacenter characteristics here: